jsoref/ics-openvpn/README.md

 Inline files are supported since OpenVPN 2.1rc1 and documented in the  [OpenVPN man page](https://openvpn.net/community-docs/community-articles/openvpn-2-7-manual.html) (under INLINE FILE SUPPORT)

-(Using inline certifaces can also make your life on non-Android platforms easier since you only have one file.)
+(Using inline certificates can also make your life on non-Android platforms easier since you only have one file.)

 For example `ca mycafile.pem` becomes
 ```